ltelab/disdrodb/CONTRIBUTING.rst

    pre-commit run --all-files

 We follow a `commit message convention <https://www.conventionalcommits.org/en/v1.0.0/>`__, to have consistent git messages.
 The goal is to increase readability and ease of contribution.
-We use `commit-lint <https://github.com/conventional-changelog/commitlint>`__